yyong120/Rating_Prediction/README.md

 In the paper, they have done some analysis, we can take a look at it.

-(TODO) plot distribution of average user rating for each user, average item rating for each item, the number of items each user purchased, etc.
+(TODO) plot distribution of average user rating of each user, average item rating of each item, the number of items each user purchased, etc.

 # 2. Identify a predictive task on this dataset